ArneBinder/GlomImpl/README.md

 --save_total_limit 1 \
 --overwrite_output_dir \
 ```
+perplexity after 6 minutes of training: 789.6293240905907

-for comparison, train a similar (has a bit more parameters) ALBERT model
+For comparison, train a similar (has a bit more parameters) ALBERT model
 ```
 run_hf_mlm.py \
 --config albert-base-v2 \